 It is not all that unusual for an insurer to offer a low-ball settlement if they think they can get away with it.
 In most cases, with the assistance of an experienced Boca Raton personal injury attorney, you can negotiate a fair settlement.
 However, in cases where insurance companies simply refuse to budge, a bad faith lawsuit may be worth pursuing.

 The court records in this case explains plaintiff was rear-ended in December 2007 and suffered a back injury.
-Even though his car only sustained minor damage, his back was seriously injured and he underwent three back surgeries to repair damage to to the discs in his spine.
+Even though his vehicle only sustained minor damage, his back was seriously injured in the car accident and he underwent three back surgeries to repair damage to to the discs in his spine.

 Because the other driver did not have adequate insurance to cover his injury, he filed a claim with his own insurer seeking uninsured/ underinsured motorist coverage.
 He had up to $1 million in UM/ UIM coverage of his own.

 He requested payment of $750,000, which was the remainder of what was left over after he settled with the other driver for $250,000 – the limit of that driver’s auto insurance policy.